Robert South: Works

-South published a large number of sermons, and they appeared in a collected form in 1692 in six volumes, reaching a second edition in his lifetime in 1715.
+South published a large number of sermons, that first appeared in a collected form in 1692 in six volumes, reaching a second edition in his lifetime in 1715.
 There have been several later issues; one in two volumes, with a memoir (Henry George Bohn, 1845).

 His Opera posthuma Latina, including his will, his Latin poems (among them the at South's time well-known witty poem Musica incantans about the power of music), and his orations while public orator, with memoirs of his life, appeared in 1717.
-An edition of his works in 7 vols. was published at Oxford in 1823, another in 5 vols in 1842.
+An edition of his works in 7 volumes was published at Oxford in 1823, another in 5 vols in 1842.

+South was praised for his wit, though Mark Noble wrote that during one sermon to Charles II, the entire congregation fell asleep.
+"Stopping and changing the tone of his voice, he called thrice to Lord Lauderdale, who, awakened, stood up: 'My Lord', says South very composedly, 'I am sorry to interrupt your repose, but I must beg that you will not snore quite so loud, lest you should awaken his majesty', and then as calmly continued his discourse", wrote Noble.